vastavalo/vastavalo-website/src/pages/en/darkroom.md

 [Link to the booking calendar will be here](#)

-Contact the darkroom manager in order to edit the booking calendar.
+Contact the darkroom manager in order to gain permission to edit the booking calendar.

 ## Darkroom maintainers